 What a $1,000 “Free” Ski Lesson Taught Me About Reserves

-In the state of Colorado, children from Kindergarten through 5th grade get a free ski pass.
+In the state of Colorado, children from kindergarten through fifth grade get a free ski pass.
 It comes with four lift tickets for four different resorts, plus a free lesson in January.
 I am an avid snowboarder and want my two children to love being on the slopes as much as I do, so I signed them up.

 So we went, and they loved it.
 Mission accomplished!

-Except that weatherman was off about the start of the storm — it started an hour before he said it would.
+Except that weatherman was off about the start of the storm.
+Unfortunately, it started an hour before he said it would.

 For our trip back, Google Maps routed us through local mountain roads instead of the highway.
 We blindly followed, only to discover that the road was closed.
 By the time we turned around and got back into town to take the highway, the highway was shut down, too.